eny852/B-REP_FRI_KIS/README.md

   ```
 The build process will create both debug and release binaries

-6. Download inet.7z and DynamicTest_B-REP.7z from this github repository
+6. Download inet.7z and Topologies.7z from this github repository
 7. Extract inet.7z into C:\omnetpp-5.0\inet\src\inet and overwrite all the files
-8. Extract DynamicTest_B-REP into C:\omnetpp-5.0\inet\examples\ospfv2
+8. Extract Topologies.7z into C:\omnetpp-5.0\inet\examples\ospfv2
 9. Enter the following command into console:
   ```
   $ omnetpp